ncatlab/nlab-content/pages/5/4/8/3/3845/content.md

   \,.
 $$

-We think of these arrows as not yet composed, but _pasted_ together at their objects, such as to form a sequence.
+We think of these arrows as not yet composed, but _pasted_ together at their objects, such as to form a composable sequence, and then say the _value_ of the sequence is the composite morphism in $C$.
+Or, we could say that a pasting diagram is a specified decomposition of whatever morphism $f$ it evaluates to, thus breaking down $f$ into morphisms $f_i$ which, in practice, are usually "more basic" than $f$ relative to some type of structure on $C$.
+For example, if $C$ is a [[monoidal category]], the $f_i$ might be instances of associativity isomorphisms.

-Then in an [[n-category]] a pasting diagram is similarly a collection of [[k-morphism|n-morphism]] with a prescribed way how they are to fit together at their boundaries, subject to some conditions which guarantee that it can be uniquely composed or "pasted together" to form a single $n$-morphism.

-An simple example of a pasting diagram in a 2-category is
+Pasting decompositions become more elaborate in higher categories.
+An example of a pasting diagram in a (let's say strict) 2-category is a pasting of two squares

 $$
   \array{